Rosalie (1937 film): Reception

+The film was popular, earning $1,946,000 domestically and $933,000 foreign, but because of its high cost, incurred a loss of $175,000.

 Production

 MGM's top tap dancer at the time, Eleanor Powell, was cast as the princess opposite Nelson Eddy as cadet Dick Thorpe (Lieutenant Richard Fay in the stage musical).
 Frank Morgan reprised his Broadway role as King Fredrick (King Cyril in the stage version).
 Also appearing in the film were Ray Bolger (Bill Delroy), Edna May Oliver (the queen), Ilona Massey (Brenda), Tom Rutherford (Prince Paul), and Reginald Owen (Chancellor).
 William Anthony McGuire was the producer, with direction by W. S. Van Dyke, cinematography by Oliver Marsh, art direction by Cedric Gibbons, and choreography by Albertina Rasch.
 Marjorie Lane dubbed the singing voice for Powell.
 The dance director for the "Cadet routines" was Dave Gould.

 To capitalize upon Powell's renown as a dancer, the film was retooled to allow her several showcase musical numbers, one of which is the title number with Powell dancing on top of a giant drum, one of the largest musical sequences ever filmed.
 Songs included "Who Knows?", "I've a Strange New Rhythm in My Heart", "Rosalie", "In the Still of the Night", and "Spring Love Is in the Air."
 An excerpt from this scene is included in That's Entertainment!
 (1974).

-The film "resembles the frothy operettas then so much in vogue, which means that Rosalie lacks much of a plot ... he [Porter] managed to compose the memorable 'In the Still of the Night' and 'Who Knows?'."